 Though hotly contested by many web designers in the past, many websites feature carousels or sliders in their design.
-A carousel (or slider) is essentially a filmstrip of several images you can rotate through.
-Websites make use of this element because it allows multiple pieces of content to occupy a single space, which is useful especially when competing for priority or focus on the homepage.
+A WordPress carousel slider is essentially a filmstrip of several images you can scroll through.
+Websites make use of this element because it allows multiple pieces of content to occupy a single space.

 The Best Uses for WordPress Carousels

 Carousels find their greatest use in websites that rely heavily on visuals, such as ecommerce, news and photography websites.
 In general, use WordPress carousels to:

 - Make messaging clear